Eventbrite-DBMS/EventBrite/README.md

 # Files Summary :

 Download the above EventBrite (zip file) and follow the procedures as bellow ðŸ‘Ž
-1. File named dataset.sql contains the complete script for your database.( Includes : all CREATE AND INSERT Queries for all the tables of the database.)
+1. File named Dataset.sql contains the complete script for your database.( Includes : all CREATE AND INSERT Queries for all the tables of the database.)
 2. File named Queries.sql includes the queries for all the varous questions stated below .
 3. Folder named outputs contain all the outputs of the queries that are mentioned in the above file named  Queries.sql .
 4. File named ER DIAGRAM.png contains the Entity Relationship Diagram  for the above  EventBrite database.